-Forget what’s popular – you simply need to find a method that works for your personality.
-My five-step process for how to declutter your home is straight to the point, no fluff and kinda gets a little dark around step #4 – but hey, it gets the job done.
+My five-step process for decluttering your home is straight to the point, no fluff and kinda gets a little dark around step #4 – but hey, it gets the job done.

-If you’re ready to get the steps to declutter your house and learn how to do it quickly, keep reading!
+If you’re ready to declutter and want to know how to do it quickly, keep reading!
 Oh, and there’s an epic, room by room decluttering list that’ll have you looking like a decluttering ninja ready to kick some clutter butt!

 Small decluttering projects are the key to decluttering your house.
 They are a lot easier to manage – and you can typically start and finish in one sitting.
 That’s super important for staying motivated.
 You can tackle one small decluttering project a day or do several on the weekend.
 Just do what works for your schedule.